 On November 14, 2005, the health center board of trustees met with an architectural firm for the purpose of expansion of the health center by 2000 sq ft.
 On July 3, 2006, work began on the new health center addition.
 This addition was completed on January 23, 2007.
 The renovation of the present building and the completion of the new addition provided extra space.
 The additional space provided a third exam room to be used for clinics, three additional offices, a medical storage area, and a conference room/kitchen that can be used as an emergency control area and for community meetings.

-Board members include Dr. James Canter, Diane Weicken, Judy Bolinger, Carol Jungmeyer, and Carlene Petree.
-Dr. James Canter is the board President.
+Board members include Carlene Petree, Diane Weicken, Judy Bolinger, Carol Jungmeyer, and Chris Hurt.
+Carlene Petree is the board President.